Mi último adiós: Political impact

 After it was annexed by the United States as a result of the Spanish–American War, the Philippines was perceived as a community of "barbarians" incapable of self-government.
 U.S. Representative Henry A. Cooper, lobbying for the management of Philippine affairs, recited the poem before the United States Congress.
-Realising the nobility of the piece's author, his fellow congressmen enacted the Philippine Bill of 1902, enabling self-government (later known as the Philippine Organic Act of 1902), even though the 1882 Chinese Exclusion Act was still in effect and African Americans had yet to be granted equal rights as U.S. citizens.
+Realising the nobility of the piece's author, his fellow congressmen enacted the Philippine Bill of 1902, enabling self-government, later known as the Philippine Organic Act of 1902, even though the 1882 Chinese Exclusion Act was still in effect and African Americans had yet to be granted equal rights as U.S. citizens.

 It created the Philippine Assembly, appointed two Filipino delegates to the American Congress, extended the US Bill of Rights to Filipinos, and laid the foundation for an autonomous government.
 The colony was on its way to independence.
-Full autonomy would only be granted on July 4, 1946, under the Treaty of Manila.
+Full autonomy was granted on July 4, 1946, under the Treaty of Manila.